mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## June 29, 2022
+Today's focus is to knock out more projects from the 100 Days of Python Projects course until the project material matches what I'm learning from ZtM's course.
+Because of this, I need to keep working on projects up to day 16's project, where the course finally covers OOP.

+I finished day [seven's](https://github.com/mttwdevelops/100-Days-of-Code/blob/master/Hangman_Day_7.py) project, which took a bit longer since I was having a conditional issue that was fixed by going line by line and figuring out how the computer was interpreting my logic.
+The issue was for the lives deduction code if you guessed a letter wrong (for the game hangman), but I just needed to move the conditional outside a for loop to prevent too many lives from being deducted.

 ## June 28, 2022
 Job update: I also applied to two more analyst jobs, both of which had pretty vague job requirements but long job requirements.
 As it would turn out, the second round interview I had yesterday wasn't the last, and they want me to talk to four more people (other directors, actuaries, and data engineers).
 How fun!